sathya21/adv_lane/adv_lane.md

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in the first code cell of "./example.ipynb"
+The code for this step is contained in the first code cell of the IPython notebook  example.ipynb

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+I first prepared the object points for chessboard.
+Then all the calibration images were iterated  to find the chessboard corners.
+When chessboard corner is found, it was appended to objpoints and imgpoints. objpoint is 3D point in real world space and imgpoint is 2D point in image space.
+Once this is done, objpoints and imgpoints were passed to cv2.calibrateCamera to get camera calibration and distortion coefficients.
+This was applied to undistort function to get the undistorted image.
+Original and corrected image used for calibration can be found below

 ![alt text][image1]